longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ---------------

-When you click on the :guilabel:`Load Saved Game` button, a dialog box will appear as in :numref:`Load Saved Game dialog` below.
+When you click on the :guilabel:`Load Saved Game` button, a dialog box will appear as in :numref:`Load Saved Game Dialog` below.
 Find the saved game you want to load and click (select) it in the table.

-.. _Load Saved Game dialog:
+.. _Load Saved Game Dialog:
 .. figure:: ../../_static/images/gui-elements/saved-game.png
     :scale: 65%
     :align: center
     :alt: Freeciv21 Load Saved Game dialog
     :figclass: align-center

-    Load Saved Game dialog
+    Load Saved Game Dialog

 Freeciv21 will show you a sample of the game map and some information about the game.
 If this is not what you